Colonial Theater (Allentown, Pennsylvania): 20th century

 For the better part of the next 15 years, Mendleson and the City of Allentown were at loggerheads with regards to the Colonial and his other properties, all of which were deteriorating.

-When Allentown gained national infamy in 1990 by making the very bottom of Money Magazine's ranking of 300 places to live in the United States, the Colonial Theater illustrated the city's ignominy with a single photograph.
-The picture was captioned A vacant movie theater in Allentown.
+In 1990, when Allentown gained was infamously named at the very bottom of Money magazine's ranking of 300 places to live in the United States, the magazine used the Colonial Theater to illustrate the city's downfall in a single photograph, captioned "A vacant movie theater in Allentown".

 In 1994, with nearly $5 million in liens against his properties in Allentown, the Colonial went to a tax sale.
 Mendelson gambled that no one would bid on the property — thus becoming responsible for the unpaid bills — and won.
 At that time, Mendelson began to make amends by paying some of the Colonial's back taxes.

+21st century

-In 2001, the City ordered the Colonial Theater sealed to keep vagrants out of the property, and Mendleson was ordered to repair its roof and make other structural repairs due to the deterioration of the property and to prevent structural collapse.
+In 2001, the City of Allentown ordered the Colonial Theater sealed to keep vagrants out of the property, and Mendleson was ordered to repair its roof and make other structural repairs due to the deterioration of the property and to prevent structural collapse.
 The city fought for years to take control of the long-blighted theater, and obtained a court order in 2003, prying it from the grip of the Mendelson Family Trust.